trias-lab/copay/README.md

 - Add TRY and ETH support
 - Add ETH/Token swap
 - Modify the flow of creation of the wallets.
-Create 4 wallets (BTC, BCH, ETH, TRY) by default, with a same mnemonic, so that it's easy to manage them。
+Create 4 wallets (BTC, ETH, TRY) by default, with a same mnemonic, so that it's easy to manage them。
 - Simplify password management.
 The user only needs to remember a password for unlocking the application, encrypting the wallet, confirming the transaction, and other operations that require authorization.
 Besides, the password will not be stored locally or in the cloud.
 - Add management of addresses of the wallet on wallet detail page.
 - No shared wallet any more.